aswinnnn/aswinnnn/README.md

-- sup

 - I’m interested in anything interesting, new or innovative.
 I keep an eye out for nice python projects and lots more.

-- I’m currently learning anything that interests me, mainly C++ and Javascript.
-I'm an intermediate in python with more than an year of experience.
+- I’m currently learning anything that interests me, mainly Rust and Python.
+I'm an intermediate in Python with more than 2 years of experience.

 - __I’m looking to collaborate on anything open source!
 I'd love to help and contribute.__